-THE TEMPLE OF ARES (440 & 15 BCE)
+The temple of Ares (440 & 15 BCE)

 The temple of Ares was a classical temple built in the 5th c.
 BCE together with the other three almost identical temples (Temple of Hephaistus in the Agora, Temple Poseidon in Sounio and the Temple of Nemesis in Ramnous).
 In the end of the 1st c.
-BCE, the temple was transported from some other point of Attica in pieces and was reconstructed in front of Agrippa’s Odeion.
+BCE, the temple was transported from some other point of Attica in pieces and was re-erected in front of Agrippa’s Odeion.
 During the reign of Augustus, the transportation of classical buildings to Athens was a usual phenomenon.
 The place from where it was transported is not certain.
-However, the latest studies show that it may have been originally built in ancient Pallini and was initialy dedicated to Athena.
-There the foundations of a temple of the same dimensions were found but without any traces of the actual building.
+However, the latest studies show that it may have been originally built in ancient Pallini and was initialy dedicated to godess Athena.
+There the foundations of a temple of the same dimensions were found but without any traces of the actual building at all.

 The Basilica of the Agora was constructed during the reign of Hadrian.
-It was the characteristic type of a Roman Basilica and was used for commercial reasons or counsil meetings.
+It was the characteristic type of a roman basilica and was used for commercial reasons or counsil meetings.

 For other monuments of Roman Athens click below: